Saturday, December 21, 2024

 Vivek Panchabhaiya EFY tested

-Brushless DC motor drivers are fueling the rise in BLDC motor.
+Brushless DC motor drivers are fuelling the rise in BLDC motor.
 But their control usually requires rotor position information for selecting the appropriate commutation angle.
 Normally, a Hall Effect sensor is used to sense rotor position.

 But in cost sensitive applications, a sensor-less commutation scheme is often desirable.
 The brushless DC motor driver circuit described here uses a DRV10866 driver IC to drive a small BLDC fan, without using any position sensors.
 A BLDC fan’s speed can be varied smoothly, without the usual steps associated with a normal AC fan.